moliver28/research-handbook/content/handbook/support/workflows/how-to-get-help.md

 That is, the act of thinking through the items above might highlight missing info, cause you to research something you hadn't before, or even lead you right to the solution.

+{{% alert color="info" %}}
+While more information is usually helpful, be careful not to be _too_ verbose in your question.
+Provide enough info to satisfy the questions above, but not so much that the question becomes confusing.
+Remember, you can always add extra details in the thread!
+{{% /alert %}}

 ### How to Get Help Workflow

 If you are stuck on a ticket, the following workflow seeks to help Support Engineers realize and utilize all of the resources available to progress a ticket to resolution.
 This workflow lists some common resources, you can lean on to get the help you need.